The Role of Clinical Pharmacology in New Drug Development

 Model-Informed Drug Development

 MIDD helps in clinical development by potentially reducing the size and number of clinical studies.
 They can also help drug developers select appropriate doses for first-in-human (FIH) clinical trials or in special populations, such as renal and hepatic impairment or pediatric patients.
-MIDD tools such as pharmacometric modelling, physiologically based pharmacokinetic modelling (PBPK), population pharmacokinetic (popPK) analysis, and quantitative systems pharmacology (QSP) are increasingly being used.
+MIDD tools such as pharmacometric modeling, physiologically based pharmacokinetic modeling (PBPK), population pharmacokinetic (popPK) analysis, and quantitative systems pharmacology (QSP) are increasingly being used.

 Safeguards for Achieving Trial Objectives